Rohit-var/Git-Demo/README.md

 # Git-Demo
-Use for work with git and github
+Use for work with git and github.